zevbaker/Byte-me/For-Loop/Readme.md

 The LCM of 15 and 20 is : 60

 45. Write a program in C to find LCM of any two numbers.
-Go to the editor Test Data :
+Test Data :
 Input 1st number for LCM: 15
 Input 2nd number for LCM: 20